KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 categories are more of a continuum without solid borders.
 Self-supervised learning can be reinterpreted as either supervised or unsupervised learning, depending on whether you pay attention to the learning mechanism or to the context of its application.

+#### 4.1.4 Reinforcement learning

+In reinforcement learning,
+an agent receives information about its environment and learns to choose actions that will maximize some reward.
+For instance, a neural network that “looks” at a videogame screen and outputs game actions in order to maximize its score can be trained via reinforcement learning.

+ In time, however, we expect to see reinforcement learning take over an increasingly large range of real-world applications: self-driving cars, robotics, resource management, education, and so on.